Joshua Smith - Journalist

 About Me

-6 months of experience as a print and online journalist, including being the feature editor and news reporter of The River/The River Online.
+8 months of experience as a print and online journalist, as the Feature Editor and News Reporter for The River/The River Online.

 • Engaged with a diverse range of sources, including leading politicians like Sir Ed Davey, local councillors, scientists, volunteers, community figures, and ordinary citizens.